FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

 int8_t verbaleyes_network_connected()
 ```
 * This function returns the state of the network connection.
-* It basically returns a boolean with an extra state for fail.
+* It basically returns a boolean with an extra state for if the state has not settled yet.
 * Possible return values:
-	* 1: Connected.
-The network is connected.
+	* VERBALEYES_CONNECT_SUCCESS / true / 1: The network is connected.
-	* 0: Connecting.
-The network has not connected or failed yet.
+	* VERBALEYES_CONNECT_FAIL / false / 0: The network failed to connect.
-	* -1: Error.
-The network failed to connect.
+	* VERBALEYES_CONNECT_WORKING / -1: The network has not connected or failed yet.
-* If the network is in a `connecting` state for too long (10 seconds), it automatically rejects the network connection and retries.
+* If the network is in a connecting state with the return value being `VERBALEYES_CONNECT_WORKING` for too long (10 seconds), it automatically rejects the network connection and retries.
 This time can be customised by defining the macro `CONNECTINGTIMEOUT` for the file `./src/scroll_controller.c`.
+* Returning any value other than the 3 states defined has undefined behaviour.
 * Type `int8_t` is the same as `signed char` on most systems.

 #### Socket